Content

 Our guide to the early signs of hair loss goes into more detail about these symptoms and the key things to look for if you’re concerned that you might be losing your hair.

-Once you identify the cause of your itchy scalp, treating the issue and getting rid of the itch often becomes a lot easier.
+Once you identify the cause of your itchy scalp, treating the issue and eliminating the itch often becomes much easier.

-Below, we’ve listed several of the most common causes of an itchy, irritated scalp and the effects that these conditions can have on your hair follicles and general hair growth.
+Below, we’ve listed the most common causes of an itchy, irritated scalp and how these conditions can affect hair follicles and general hair growth.

-Fungal infections can cause severe itching, especially when they affect your scalp.
-Tinea capitis — an infection that’s also known as scalp ringworm, or scalp fungus — is a type of fungal infection that develops on your scalp and inside your hair follicles.
+Fungal infections can cause severe itching, especially when they affect the scalp.
+Tinea capitis — also known as scalp ringworm or scalp fungus — is a fungal infection that develops on the scalp and inside hair follicles.

 Like other fungal infections, tinea capitis can develop when your skin comes into contact with infectious fungi, such as the dermatophyte species Microsporum and Trichophyton.

 These fungi are often found in wet, moist areas, such as locker rooms and showers.
-They often spread from person to person via combs, hats and sports clothes.
+They usually spread from person to person via combs, hats, and sports clothes.
 Some pets, such as cats, can also transmit fungal infections like tinea capitis to humans.

 If you have tinea capitis, it's important to talk to your healthcare provider as soon as possible.

-You can usually treat this type of skin infection with oral antifungal medication.
+You can treat this skin infection with oral antifungal creams and other medications.
 Your healthcare provider may also suggest a shampoo or topical medication to control fungal growth and reduce itching.

 Our complete guide to scalp fungus goes into more detail about tinea capitis, from its common causes to its symptoms and long-term effects, as well as the steps you can take if you think you may be affected by this fungal infection.